ricallinson/pi-pxe-boot/qemu.md

     dwc_otg.lpm_enable=0 console=ttyAMA0,115200 root=/dev/ram0 elevator=deadline rootwait quiet nortc loglevel=3 noembed waitusb=1 tftplist=10.0.0.1:/tcz/tcz.lst

 If your tftpserver has icmp blocked (can't ping) add `:no-ping` to the end of the option.
 Ex: `tftplist=10.0.0.1:/tcz/tcz.lst:no-ping`.

+## Getting Packages

+All the ARM7 packages for piCore can be downloaded from [ibiblio.org](http://distro.ibiblio.org/tinycorelinux/8.x/x86/tcz/).